eonbl/NeoTesting/README.md

 Download this repo as a ZIP file, and extract it on your machine.

-Follow the first three steps in `NEO test private net\README_private_net` to set up the private network.
+Follow the first two steps in `NEO test private net\README_private_net` to set up the private network.

 In Visual Studio, build the `neo` project with the edits you have made.